 Glory get rid of players to make way for the new

-Perth Glory has wasted no time wielding the axe following the most disappointing season in the club’s history.
+Perth Glory has promptly taken action after experiencing the most disappointing season in the club’s history.

-They join Michael Baird, Andy Todd, Aleks Vrteski and Andrjia Jukic as players to have left the club in the past two months.
+These players join Michael Baird, Andy Todd, Aleks Vrteski, and Andrjia Jukic, who have also departed from the club in recent months.

-Glory stalwart Jamie Harnwell retired earlier this month after also being told he was not part of Ferguson’s plans for the future while goalkeeper Tando Velaphi has signed with Melbourne Victory for next season.
+Jamie Harnwell, a long-time player for Glory, announced his retirement earlier this month after being informed he would not be part of Ferguson’s future plans, while goalkeeper Tando Velaphi has signed with Melbourne Victory for next season.

-Ferguson said the squad changes were made in the best interests of the club.
+Ferguson stated that the alterations to the squad were in the club’s best interest.

-“I’d like to thank these players for their contribution at Perth Glory,” Ferguson said.
+“I appreciate these players for their contributions to Perth Glory,” Ferguson remarked.

-“We are now in a rebuilding phase and the three signings we have already made for next season are exciting.”
+“We are entering a rebuilding phase, and the three signings we have confirmed for next season are exciting.”

-Glory has signed Wellington Phoenix goalkeeper Danny Vukovic, Melbourne Victory defender Evan Berger and Melbourne Heart’s Dean Heffernan for next season.
+The club has secured Wellington Phoenix goalkeeper Danny Vukovic, Melbourne Victory defender Evan Berger, and Melbourne Heart’s Dean Heffernan for the upcoming season.

-“All three players have represented Australia at various levels and we will continue to make tough decisions with our squad to turn around an unacceptable season,” Ferguson said.
+“All three players have represented Australia at different levels, and we will keep making difficult decisions regarding our squad to rectify this unacceptable season,” Ferguson remarked.

-Glory is in contract talks with Robbie Fowler and the club is also pursuing Gold Coast striker Shane Smeltz and Adelaide United captain Travis Dodd.
+Glory is negotiating contracts with Robbie Fowler and is also interested in Gold Coast striker Shane Smeltz and Adelaide United captain Travis Dodd.

 by Buford Balony